Kaktushose/jda-commands/wiki/docs/interactions/reply.md

     One action row supports up to 5 buttons but only 1 select menu.

 ### Enabling & Disabling
-By default, all components are enabled.
-If you want to attach a disabled component, you need to wrap it by calling
+By default, all action components are enabled.
+If you want to attach a disabled action component, you need to wrap it by calling
 <Component#disabled(java.lang.String, Entry...)>

-If you want to add multiple components to the same action row, with some of them enabled and some disabled, you need to wrap all of them.
+If you want to add multiple action components to the same action row, with some of them enabled and some disabled, you need to wrap all of them.

 !!! example